Chart Color Schemes

 Peninsula Link Freeway

-27-kilometre toll-free freeway connecting EastLink at Carrum Downs to Mornington Peninsula Freeway at Mount Martha.
-Features innovative noise walls, public art installations, and saves up to 40 minutes travel time.
+A 27-kilometre toll-free freeway connecting EastLink at Carrum Downs to the Mornington Peninsula Freeway at Mount Martha.
+The project features 14 public art installations, innovative noise walls, and a 23km shared use path.
+In 2025-2026, the freeway underwent significant pavement reconstruction and maintenance works to ensure long-term road safety.

 Inghams Poultry Processing Facility

-Somerville Shopping Centre Expansion
+Somerville Central Shopping Centre Expansion

 Employment